Introducing Expanded MiDOG Testing

 The MiDOG Workflow

-2. Select your testing option: All-in-One Essential Test or Essential Test with Advanced Add-On Modules
+2. Select your testing option: All-in-One Essential Test or Premium Test

 4. Submit as usual using the same packaging and shipping workflow

-Workflow note: Add-ons may be selected at sample submission or added after the core report is delivered.
+Workflow note: While add-ons are new, the ordering process remains the same.
+Add-ons may be selected at sample submission or added after the essential report is delivered, with no new test kit required.

 Have a case that isn’t resolving?